What does the idiom cost an arm and a leg mean?

 اس سوال کو وضاحت کے ساتھ پڑھیں

-- To do nothing about a problem
+- To repeat a mistake

 - None of these